SublimeLinter/SublimeLinter-lua/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-lua.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-lua)

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to [luac -p](http://www.lua.org).
-It will be used with files that have the “Lua” syntax.
+It will be used with files that have the "Lua" syntax.

 ## Installation

 SublimeLinter must be installed in order to use this plugin.

 Please use [Package Control](https://packagecontrol.io) to install the linter plugin.

-Before using this plugin, you must ensure that `lua` (which includes `luac`) is installed on your system.
+Before using this plugin, ensure that `lua` (which includes `luac`) is installed on your system.
 To install `lua`, do one of the following:

 1. Install a binary from the [binaries downloads page](http://luabinaries.sourceforge.net).